broomej/genetics-tools-docker/README.md

-# Docker image with PLINK v1.9 installed.
+# Docker image with common genetics tools

-PLINK is installed from the AUR.
+Includes PLINK (versions 1, 1.9 and 2), VCFtools and BCFtools installed from the AUR.